-Fiscal 2018 tax revenues as of the January 2017 consensus revenue forecast were expected to rise 3.9% over the then-expected fiscal 2017 level, to nearly \$27.1 billion.
-Forecast changes since then, notably the impact on fiscal 2018 of PIT weakness in fiscal 2017, and a various tax law changes in the adopted fiscal 2018 budget have reduced expected tax collections, including judgments and settlements, to \$26.6 billion, 3.7% above the fiscal 2017 level.
-Year to date through November, fiscal 2018 tax collections are 4.8% over the comparable prior year figure, and 2.4% over the benchmark including judgments and settlements.
+As of the January 2017 consensus revenue forecast, fiscal 2018 revenues were expected to rise 3.9% over the then-expected fiscal 2017 level, to nearly \$27.1 billion.
+Forecast changes since then, including the impact on fiscal 2018 of PIT weakness in fiscal 2017 and various tax law changes in the adopted fiscal 2018 budget, reduced expected tax collections including judgments and settlements to \$26.6 billion, 3.7% above the fiscal 2017 level.
 The adopted fiscal 2018 spending plan totaled \$39.4 billion (1.7% above the fiscal 2017 estimated spending levels at the time of its approval), after accounting for \$193 million in net-line item vetoes and excluding transfers to the Medical Assistance Trust Fund.